 Whether your injury was caused by a motor vehicle accident, a work-related accident or a fall on someone else’s poorly maintained property, our Miami based law firm can help you pursue maximum compensation.

 If you suffer from paraplegia due to someone's negligence contact our law office in Miami today.
-In Florida, personal injury cases must be filed within four years of the date of the injury.
-Claims that may arise from a spinal cord injury, such as wrongful death or medical malpractice, have a shorter statute of limitations of two years.
+In Florida, you must file a personal injury case within four years from the date of the accident.
+Other claims that may arise from a spinal cord injury, such as wrongful death or medical malpractice, have a shorter statute of limitations of two years.
 Our experienced attorney can guide you through this complex legal process to recover the maximum compensation.

 Whether it’s medical malpractice, a car accident or an injury at a local water park, being injured due to someone else’s negligence can be an expensive, painful and confusing experience.